coostdocs/codoc/content/en/co/flag.md

 ## Custom help information

-- `help` is a flag defined in co/flag, which stores the help information of the program.
+- `help` is a flag defined in coost, which stores the help information of the program.
 This information can be seen with the command `--help` in command line.
-- `FLG_help` is empty by default, and the default help information provided by co/flag is used.
+- `FLG_help` is empty by default, and the default help information provided by coost is used.
-- You can modify the value of `FLG_help` before calling `flag::init()` to customize the help information.
+- You can modify the value of `FLG_help` before calling `flag::parse()` to customize the help information.

 - Example